-Setting Description Factory Default

-User Name User Name for the Local User Database None

-(Max. of 30

-characters)

-Password Password for the Local User Database None

-(Max. of 16

-characters)

-Confirm Password Confirm Password for the Local User Database None

-(Max. of 16

-characters)

-Description Description for the Local User Database None

-(Max. of 30

-characters)
+Setting Description Factory Default User Name User Name for the Local User Database None (Max. of 30 characters) oser Name for the Local oser Database None Password Password for the Local User Database None (Max. of 16 characters) Password for the Local Oser Database None Confirm Password Confirm Password for the Local User Database None (Max. of 16 characters) Confirm Password for the Local Oser Database None Description Description for the Local User Database None (Max. of 30 characters)

-NOTE The user name for the IEEE 802.1X Local Database is case-insensitive.
+The user name for the IEEE 802.1X Local Database is case-insensitive.